a-v-medvedev/testsuite/docs/testsuite_XAMG.md

 ```
 where `input_XXX.yaml` files represent YAML-files for each testcase, `modeset.inc` and `param.inc` tune the `massivetests` application for this test suite, `psubmit_XXX.opt.TEMPLATE` files are simple runners for `xamg_test` and are generic and typically are not changed, the `test_items.yaml` contains all control values for the test cases for this suite.

+One can introduce new testsuite by copying and modification of the existing test configurations.
+For ane new suite one should do the three basec steps:
+1. Create and add the `inpu_XXX.yaml` files for testcases to run.
+1. Modify `params.inc` to include these testcases.
+Change the testscope to some reasonable values (number of nodes, number of righ-hand side vectors, input matrices to use, etc).
+1. Create a `test_items.yaml` with enties for each output value you need to check in each test case.

+The `modeset.inc` and `psubmit_XXX.opt.TEMPLATE` can be typically taken without changes.